Aviral-Sanjay-Gupta/Emergency-Vehicle-Detection-System/README.md

 **1. Overview**

 This repository contains the research paper and report for the implemented Emergency Vehicle Detection System.
-The project utilizes Python, OpenCV, CNN, TensorFlow, and Keras for real-time detection of emergency vehicles to aid in traffic management.
+The project utilizes Python, OpenCV, CNN, and TensorFlow for real-time detection of emergency vehicles to aid in traffic management.

 **2. Contents**